-Protective supervision may be provided to assure the health and welfare of a recipient who has cognitive or memory impairment or who has physical weakness as defined by the OAAS comprehensive assessment.
-The worker must be with the recipient, be awake, alert and available to respond to the recipient's immediate needs.
+Protective supervision may be provided to assure the health and welfare of a beneficiary who has cognitive or memory impairment or who has physical weakness as defined by the OAAS comprehensive assessment.
+The worker must be with the beneficiary, be awake, alert and available to respond to the beneficiary's immediate needs.